field-533541_1280

 Share

-Around three in four enterprises that responded to our latest WAN Manager Survey reported having more than one infrastructure as a service (IaaS) partner.
+Around three in four enterprises that responded to our latest WAN Manager Survey reported having multiple infrastructure as a service (IaaS) partner.
 Azure and AWS were easily the most frequently cited by participants; 60% were using one or both of these providers.

 With this in mind, how are enterprises connecting to their IaaS providers and why would you select one method over another?
 And what's the global geographic distribution of cloud providers looking like these days?